Ahmad-fadl/ita/Milestone/readme.md

 * The preprocessed csv files are stored in "ita/src/data/Preprocessed_Tweets".

-3. Sentiment Classification
-* The classification of our data will be done by an implemented classifier.
-This classifier will count on a coarse-grained level words labeled with a positive or negative sentiment based on the NRC Emotion Lexicon by Mohamad & Turney 2013 (https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm).
-This lexicon also provides the basis for a more fine-grained analysis.
-We can also implement the intensity of the sentiment based on the MPQA Subjectivity Lexicon by Wilson, Wiebe & Hoffmann 2005 (https://mpqa.cs.pitt.edu/lexicons/subj_lexicon/) Furthermore, linguistic features like negation detection, personal pronouns, capitalization of entire words and punctuation (e.g. exclamation marks) will play a role (Jurafsky & Manning 2019, https://web.stanford.edu/~jurafsky/slp3/).
-As we don’t have labeled data, the classifier is not built to learn features that indicate a respective sentiment but we will simply implement a detection of the features describes above and analyze them with respect to time and events.

 ## Expected State
 In the following we state all subgoals we planned to achieve until end of December, according to our proposal: